-“I was at Bob’s house and we were trying to write a tune,” George said.
+“I was at Bob’s house and we were trying to write a tune,” Harrison said.
 “And I remember saying, ‘How did you write all those amazing words?’
 And he shrugged and said, ‘Well, how about all those chords you use?’
 So I started playing and said it was just all these funny chords people showed me when I was a kid.

 “Then I played two major sevenths in a row to demonstrate, and I suddenly thought, Ah, this sounds like a tune here.
 Then we finished the song together.
 It was called ‘I’d Have You Anytime,’ and it was the first track on All Things Must Pass.“

-“Dylan once wrote a song call ‘Fourth Time Around,'” George explained.
+“Dylan once wrote a song call ‘Fourth Time Around,'” Harrison explained.
 “To my mind, it was about how John and Paul, from listening to Bob’s early stuff, had written ‘Norwegian Wood.’
 Judging from the title, it seemed as though Bob had listened to that and wrote the same basic song again, calling it ‘Fourth Time Around.’
 The title suggests that the same basic tune kept bouncing around over and over again.”

 However, Dylan really wrote “Fourth Time Around” as a parody of “Norweigan Wood.”
 Dylan wasn’t happy about influencing other artists.
-So, George’s assessment that the song was about how ideas bounced around isn’t quite the full story.
+So, Harrison’s assessment that the song was about how ideas bounced around isn’t quite the full story.

 Once The Beatles stopped touring, they became open to so many different artists, not just Dylan.

-“We just became more conscious of so many things,” George said.
+“We just became more conscious of so many things,” Harrison said.
 “We even listened deeper, somehow.
 That’s when I really enjoyed getting creative with the music-not just with my guitar playing and songwriting but with everything we did as a band, including the songs that the others wrote.
 It all deepened and became more meaningful.”